joelmacey/accelerated-data-pipelines/README.md

 * Enter the environment prefix, in this case: `wildrydes-dev-`
 * Add a KMS Key ARN if you want your S3 Buckets encrypted (recommended - also, there are further improvements with other encryption options imminent in this area)
 * All other options are self explanatory, and the defaults are acceptable when testing the solution.
-* If you would like to use an existing curation or logs bucket, you will have to alter the yml of both the storage structure and the curation engine.

 ## 2. Provisioning the Curation Engine
 This is the core engine for the data pipelines - it creates lambdas and a step function, that takes the entry details from a dynamodb table, verifies that it will be able to query the data, updates the output with a filename, tags and metadata.